statechannels/statechannels/packages/nitro-protocol/docs/wallet-dev-tutorial/clear-a-challenge.md

 expect(await NitroAdjudicator.channelStorageHashes(channelId)).toEqual(expectedChannelStorageHash);
 ```

-## Scrape info from Adjudicator Events
+## Extract info from Adjudicator Events

 You may have noticed that to respond, the challenge state itself must be (re)submitted to the chain.
 To save gas, information is only stored on chain in a hashed format.
 Clients should, therefore, cache information emitted in Events emitted by the adjudicator, in order to be able to respond to challenges.